Birkenhead: Scientists and technologists

-Soldiers and explorers

 Sandy Irvine, a participant of the 1924 British Mount Everest expedition, was born in Birkenhead.
 There has been speculation that George Mallory and he reached the summit.
-Similarly, Alan Rouse, a mountaineer who died in the 1986 K2 disaster, was educated in Birkenhead.
+Alan Rouse, a mountaineer who died in the 1986 K2 disaster, was educated in Birkenhead.
 Daniel Poole, a recipient of the Distinguished Conduct Medal during World War I was born in the town.

-Sports people
+Brigadier Sir Philip Toosey, known for his time commanding British prisoners of the Japanese during World War II, was born at Oxton.

+Sportspeople

-Birkenhead has also produced notable sportsmen such as Matt Dawson, the rugby union player; 'Dixie' Dean (Everton F.C.), record-breaking footballer, who was born at 313 Laird Street; and several other footballers including Peter Davenport, Jason McAteer, David Thompson, Max Power, Jodie Taylor England Lionesses International.
+Birkenhead has also produced notable sportsmen such as Matt Dawson, the rugby union player, golfer Paul Waring; 'Dixie' Dean (Everton F.C.), record-breaking footballer, who was born at 313 Laird Street; and several other footballers including Peter Davenport, Jason McAteer, David Thompson, Max Power, and Jodie Taylor (England international "Lioness").
 The football manager Nigel Adkins also hails from the town.

-Other
+Others

-Gary Finlay, the murderer of Graham McKenna, was born in Birkenhead.
+Gary Finlay, the murderer of Graham McKenna, was born in Birkenhead, as was the prominent occultist Alex Sanders.

 Twin towns

 Birkenhead is twinned, as a part of Wirral, with: